-"Many young people will encounter cancer in their lives, and loss of the chance to have a family is amongst but may destroy their store of eggs or ability to make sperm.
+"Many young people will encounter cancer in their lives, and loss of the chance to have a family is amongst the top causes of distress in young cancer survivors.
+Chemotherapy and radiotherapy will treat their cancer but may destroy their store of eggs or ability to make sperm.
 The answer is to preserve fertility by taking quick and pre-emptive action by freezing spem, eggs or embryos," Professor Ledger said.